cbr9/PDF-Merger/README.md

 # PDF-Utils
 Simple program I made for myself, written in Python and Qt5 to merge several PDFs and extract pages.
 The OK button still requires some tweaking.
+I'm also planning to rewrite everything in Go to optimize performance and avoid some PyDF2 issues.

 # Options: